kfigiela/kfigiela.github.io/_posts/2014-11-07-using-native-os-x-nat-with-virutalbox.md

 sudo /usr/libexec/PlistBuddy -c 'add :ProgramArguments:3 string -e' /System/Library/LaunchDaemons/com.apple.pfctl.plist
 ```

+### Add host-only network to VMs

+This should be quite straightforward, simply add host-only network to your VMs and run DHCP client or set static ip from chosen network.

-### DHCP configuration
+### DHCP configuration (optional)

-You probably also want to have We may want to use OS X built-in DHCP server.
+This is optional, but you probably want to have DHCP server.
+We may use OS X built-in DHCP server.
 First of all, you'll need to create `/etc/bootpd.plist` file that setups DHCP server for `10.0.69.0/24` network with dynamic range of `10.0.69.50-254` and providing public DNS server (`8.8.8.8`) to clients:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>